jrnl-org/jrnl/docs/plugins.md

       *jrnl* will call **export_entry()** on each entry in turn and then concatenate the results together.

+### Special Exporters

+There are a few "special" exporters, in that they are called by *jrnl* in situations other than a traditional export.
+They are:

+- **short** -- called by `jrnl --short`.
+Displays each entry on a single line.
+  The default is to print the timestamp of the entry, followed by the title.
+  The built-in (default) plugin is at `jrnl.plugins.exporter.short`.
+- **default** -- called when a different format is not specified.
+The built-in (default) plugin is at `jrnl.plugins.exporter.pretty`.

 ## Development Tips

 - editable installs (`pip install -e ...`) don't seem to play nice with